3dcitydb/3dcitydb/Oracle/SQLScripts/README.txt

     * Representation of generic and prototypical 3D objects
     * Free, also recursive aggregation of geo objects
     * Flexible 3D geometries
-    * Management of large aerial photographs
     * Version and history management

 The 3D City Database is shipped as a collection of SQL scripts which allow for creating and dropping database instances.

-The 3D City Database Version 3.0 was developed in collaboration of the Chair of Geoinformatics, Technische Universit�t M�nchen (TUMGI), virtualcitySYSTEMS GmbH, and M.O.S.S.
+The 3D City Database Version 3.0 was developed in collaboration of the Chair of Geoinformatics, Technische Universität München (TUMGI), virtualcitySYSTEMS GmbH, and M.O.S.S.
 Computer Grafik Systeme GmbH.
-The previous version of the the 3D City Database was implemented on behalf of the Berliner Senatsverwaltung fuer Wirtschaft, Arbeit und Frauen and the Berlin Partner GmbH.
+The previous version of the the 3D City Database was implemented on behalf of the Berliner Senatsverwaltung für Wirtschaft, Arbeit und Frauen and the Berlin Partner GmbH.
 The development is continuing the work of the Institute for Geodesy and Geoinformation Science (IGG), TU Berlin, and the Institute for Cartography and Geoinformation (IKG), University of Bonn.
 Please find the previous versions of the database